MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 }
 ```

 Like `jmp`, but unlike `call`, conditional jump instructions don't push the return address into the stack, which means the callee can't use `ret` to return and resume caller's code, that is, the jump will be *one way jump*.
-We can also imitate `while` loop by using `Jcc` instructions and `cmp`, the following example prints `S` five times by looping over the same bunch of code.
+We can also imitate `while` loop by using conditional jump instructions and `cmp`, the following example prints `S` five times by looping over the same bunch of code.

 ```{.asm}
 mov bx, 5